But calling something ‘equitable’ begs the question: equitable for whom?

 And whatever you may think about the severity and frequency of off-leash dogs harming others (not to mention themselves), almost every instance of harm is preventable by very simple means: ensuring off-leash areas are safe by fully enclosing them with a physical barrier, and leashing our dogs whenever they are outside these locations.

-Yet these simple, common-sense ideas are lacking in the GGNRA’s current plan: physical barriers are not currently required at the proposed off-leash areas, and the GGNRA’s lease law enforcement plan, already riddled with prerequisites and punts, will be impractical to enforce without the clear delineation enclosures provide.
+Yet these simple, common-sense ideas are lacking in the GGNRA’s current plan: physical barriers are not currently required at the proposed off-leash areas, and the GGNRA’s leash law enforcement plan, already riddled with prerequisites and punts, will be impractical to enforce without the clear delineation enclosures provide.

 Enclosures also ensure that each visitor gets to choose whether to have an off-leash experience or not, rather than have it imposed upon them simply because they decide to visit the GGNRA.
 This is particularly important for people with guide dogs (for reasons that are not clear, guide dogs are disproportionately interfered with and attacked by off-leash dogs) and for people who have traditionally been underrepresented in the National Park System.
 The GGNRA was created in part to remedy that disparity, yet underrepresented groups consistently explain that off-leash dogs limit their access to the GGNRA.